Lolser9/CeasarCipherProject/README.md

 # CeasarCipherProject
 Hello!

 This is my code that passes McCreary's test.
+Keep in mind I have to print the file_name and command in order for it to pass

 This is a very rough draft.
 No functions or anything like that yet.